 Lastly, details to the line lines and white gouache for splash around the swimmers, and I reached the finish line. 😉

 Yesterday was the first swim meet of the summer season so it was no surprise that I was sketching swimmers waiting for their race this morning.

 Have you seen my Swimming Laps fabric print?

-As I started, I decided to tape off the edges with thick painter’s tape, to create a white border.
+As I started, I taped off the edges with thick painter’s tape, to create a white border.
 First I painting the swimmers, so I could add blue (water) over parts of them, so those parts looked like they were underwater.

-I painted the swimming lines next using a flat brush and red paint and white gouache.
+I painted the swimming lines next using a flat brush and red watercolor paint and white gouache.

 I added more blue to darken the water in spots and added white gouache around the swimmers for splash.

 My goal this year is to design a pattern a month.
 So as the month starts to wind down, I’m thinking about swimmers.